exakat/exakat/docs/Rules.rst

 Structures, such as functions, classes, interfaces, traits, etc. may be defined anywhere in the code, including inside functions.
 This is legit code for PHP.

-Since the availability of __autoload, there is no need for that kind of code.
+Since the availability of ``__autoload``, there is no need for that kind of code.
 Structures should be defined, and accessible to the autoloading.
-Inclusion and deep definitions should be avoided, as they compell code to load some definitions, while autoloading will only load them if needed.
+Inclusion and deep definitions should be avoided, as they compel code to load some definitions, while autoloading will only load them if needed.

 .. code-block:: php